Work or volunteer on campus

 Residence Services (West Residence Building B) – Resident Advisor

 If you are an upper-year student living in residence or are planning to live in residence, consider planning to be a Residence Advisor (RA).
 RAs live within an assigned residence community and are responsible for approximately 30 residents.
 They plan events, supervise the community, and counsel and refer students both academically and personally.
 RAs are trained in many areas including first aid, conflict resolution, event planning, crisis management and suicide prevention.
-For more information visit Residence Life.
+For more information visit Residence Life website.

 Students' Association of Mount Royal University (Z222)